navikt/nada-markedsplassen/README-backend.md

 ## Run with fully local resources

+*Note:* this does not currently work, and we might not try to revive it

 With this configuration all dependencies run as containers, as can be seen in `docker-compose.yaml`:
 - Google BigQuery using [bigquery-emulator](https://github.com/goccy/bigquery-emulator), with additional mocks for the IAM Policy